 There is also Teo Cabanel, a small perfume house born at the dawn of modern perfumery – and a favourite of the Duchess of Windsor’s in the 1930s.
 Fallen into abeyance during the 20th century, it rose from its ashes in 2005.
 Today, the brand counts more than ten references with rich, sophisticated formulas.
 Another icon of the genre, Houbigant, the renowned house that lived through the French Revolution, saw its prestige fade after WWII and started declining in the 1980s.
 Reborn in the 2000s, it settled in several prestigious addresses of the niche, collaborating with famous perfumers, like Jean-Claude Ellena.

-The opening of points of sale specialized in perfumery intensified this phenomenon, as it offered companies more visibility: the revival of iconic 1920s brand Jovoy by François Hénin was followed by the inauguration of a luxurious store for the public to (re)discover old houses, like Isabey, Lubin, Maison d’Orsay, or Le Galion, a house founded in 1936 by Jules Vacher, Miss Dior’s legendary perfumer, and resurrected thanks to Nicolas Chabaud in 2014.
+The opening of points of sale specialized in perfumery intensified this phenomenon, as it offered companies more visibility: the revival of iconic 1920s brand Jovoy by François Hénin was followed by the inauguration of a luxurious store for the public to (re)discover old houses, like Isabey, Lubin, Maison d’Orsay, or Le Galion, a house founded in 1936 that met success thanks to Paul Vacher, Miss Dior’s legendary perfumer, and resurrected by Nicolas Chabaud in 2014.
 These brands open out more easily in this ideal environment than a department store, where niche and selective brands are mixed.